haxtheweb/grav-plugin-hax/README.md

 ## Configuration

+Important note: HAX generates HTML and while Grav can handle HTML, it's Markdown parser can get angry about HTML tags + no endlines.
+As HAX tries to generate markup automatically it can get mad and it will appear that content disappears, however this is the Markdown parser conflicting with HTML.
+Disable markdown processing on posts that you use HAX with and it should be fine.

 HAX is **enabled** by default.
 You can change this behavior by setting `enasbled: false` in the plugin's configuration.
 Simply copy the `user/plugins/hax/hax.yaml` into `user/config/plugins/hax.yaml` and make your modifications.
 There is also a variable to adjust positioning of the hax context menus based on theme interference as well as what elements to auto-load (or attempt to) during spin up.

 ```